nikhilkharemy/LMS/readme.md

 - [License](#license)

 ### About
-LMS-Laravel is a Learning Management System (or LMS) that facilitates the creation of educational content by allowing you to manage courses and learning modules.
+LMS is a Learning Management System (or LMS) that facilitates the creation of educational content by allowing you to manage courses and learning modules.
 The platform is simple and intuitive and provides features for:
 1. The Teacher (course creator)
 2. The Student (or user)
 3. The Admin

-As the name suggests, LMS-laravel is built on the latest Laravel framework, and uses various open source packages.
+As the name suggests, LMS is built on the latest Laravel framework, and uses various open source packages.
 This application is still in development, if you want to collaborate on the development, send us an email:
 ```
-Angel: angelkurten@hotmail.com
+Angel: nikhil.kharemy@gmail.com
 ```

 ### Installation
-* Run `git clone https://github.com/LMS-Laravel/LMS-Laravel.git LMS-Laravel`
+* Run `git clone <REPO_URL>`
-* `cd LMS-Laravel`
+* `cd LMS`
 * Run `composer install` (install composer beforehand)
 * From the projects root run `cp .env.example .env`
 * Configure your `.env` file, with:

 Database settings
 ```
-DB_DATABASE=lms_laravel
+DB_DATABASE=lms
 DB_USERNAME=root
 DB_PASSWORD=root
 ```